Infant Mental Health Awareness Week

 Why ‘Speak up for Babies’?

-As we head towards a UK general election, Infant Mental Health Awareness Week 2024 will call on candidates of all political parties to pledge to ‘Speak up for babies’.
+In the run up to the UK General Election in July 2024, Infant Mental Health Awareness Week 2024 called on candidates of all political parties to join our campaign to ‘Speak up for babies’.
 Too often babies are forgotten about during elections.
 Babies don’t vote of course, so it’s easy for politicians not to consider what support they need from policymakers.
 At least one in ten babies is living in fear and distress, at risk of disorganised attachment.
 Too often babies are overlooked.
-IMHAW 2024 wants to make sure babies’ voices are heard!
+IMHAW 2024 wanted to make sure babies’ voices are heard!
+So we asked candidates standing in the 2024 general election to ‘Speak up for babies’.

 IMHAW 2023 Bonding Before Birth